co-log/co-log/co-log/tutorials/2-custom/Custom.md

 ## Preamble: imports and language extensions

-Since this is a literate haskell file, we need to specify all our language extensions and imports up front.
+Since this is a literate Haskell file, we need to specify all our language extensions and imports up front.

 ```haskell
 {-# LANGUAGE DerivingStrategies    #-}